Sam-Wang-2019/Final_Project/README.md

 ###  Models of Population and Distribution and Validation

-To further investigate how population distribution is affected by various conditions, a linear model is used and inputs include various vegetation coverage, urban coverage, topograph, water body, slope, **nighttime light** (NTL), and so on.
+To further investigate how population distribution is affected by various conditions, a linear model is used and inputs include various vegetation coverage, urban coverage, topograph, water body, slope, NTL, and so on.
 The **regression line** and **confidence interval** are shown as follow:

 ![](Aze_Crltn_Fttd-Rsdl.png)